flobsh/bash-logger/README.md

 This redirection is done because associative arrays are exported into the user's scripts, so we want them to have uncommon names in order not to collide with user-defined variables.
 The redirection allows us to refer to this complicated-named array with an easy-to-remember alias.

 > [!NOTE]
-> We recommend the use of `LOG_CMD_` prefix for your subcommands associative array names.
+> We recommend the use of `LOG_CMD_` prefix for your subcommands' associative array names.

 ### Styles